Scotty Mac: Extreme Canadian Championship Wrestling (2000–present)

-Pacific Cup
+Pacific Cup (2003, 2007)

 Scotty won the 2003 Pacific Cup tournament, winning matches against Beckett, Tony Kozina, and Black Dragon before defeating Bryan Danielson in the finals.
 Scotty returned to the finals in 2007, but lost the three-way match to Kyle O'Reilly.
 Kozina was the third participant.

-Portland Wrestling
+Portland Wrestling (2004–2005)

-Scotty made appearances for Portland Wrestling between 2004-2005.
+Scotty made appearances for Portland Wrestling between 2004–2005.
 His appearances include defeating Moondog Moretti in a chain match, and winning the tag titles with Aaron Idol as the team of New Attitude.